To Believe that Bush won in 2004, you must also believe…

 Fact: After undecided voters were allocated, the weighted pre-election state (Kerry 47.9-Bush 46.9%) and national polls (Kerry 47.2-46.9%) closely matched the aggregate weighted unadjusted state (51.7-47.0%) and national exit polls(51.1-47.9%).

-9- Myth: Bogus assumptions were used in the pre-election Election Model which forecast that Kerry would win 337 electoral votes.
+9- Myth: Bogus assumptions in the Election Model enabled the forecast that Kerry would win 337 EV.

 Fact: The only (conservative) assumption was that Kerry would capture at least 75% of the undecided vote.
 Popular and electoral vote projections were confirmed by the 2004 Election Simulation and True Vote Model.

 10- Myth: There is no evidence that undecided voters break for the challenger.

 Fact: Historical evidence shows that undecided voters break for the challenger at least 80% of the time – especially when the incumbent is unpopular.
 Bush had a 48% average approval rating.
 World-class pollsters Harris and Zogby reported that late polling indicated Kerry would win 60-80% of the undecided vote.
 Gallup allocated 88% of undecided voters to Kerry.